ionurboz-temp/pass.js/README.md

 Prepared with pure javaScript codes.
 Thus, it is self-sufficient without the need for various frameworks such as jQuery.

 ### 2. 813 Byte only
 It was thought and prepared for the maximum scenarios with the least possible size.
-The keep the code short.
+The keep the code short, small file size.

 ### 3. Multipurpose use
 With the "leading" and "trailing" features, you can decide you want to set the new event on any edge of the event.
 Moreover, it allows multiple applications.